Internal

 Park & Burgess published the first important sociology text: An Introduction to the Science of Sociology.
 (1921)

-a. systems and beliefs
+a. systems & beliefs

-b. artifacts and technology
+b. artifacts & technology

 c. non material cultural forms